 Technical necessities will be mentioned in this blog in customizing part.

 From accounting point of view the initial bookings of asset-related-invoices are posted as usual to IO/ WBS element on a primary cost element.
-During the AuC capitalization, based on settings, system rebooks the amount not-to-be-capitalized to an account that should be P&L account without a primary cost element.
+During the AuC capitalization, based on settings, system rebooks the amount not-to-be-capitalized to an account that should be an P&L account without primary cost element.

 Below example presents sample postings, which are performed by system with proper customizing.
 In this blog the ledger-based approach will be used for presentation of bookings.
 However also the accounts-based approach can be used here if required – both ways are supported.